 Dancehouse is committed to transparent, timely and confidential processes, and takes all reports seriously.
-This form allows you to record and notify the correct person in the Dancehouse organisation of an incident.
+Completing an Incident Report allows you to record and notify the correct person in the Dancehouse organisation of an incident.
 Incidents may include breaches of the Dancehouse Code of Conduct, a near miss or injury, a complaint, an experience of discrimination, or a comment on these policies.

-This form can be used by anyone engaging with or at Dancehouse, including employees, hirers, users, artists and the general public.
+Incident Reports can be completed by anyone engaging with or at Dancehouse, including employees, hirers, users, artists and the general public.

 You can nominate who the form should be directed to Dancehouse Operations Manager (Olivia Hutchinson); Dancehouse Production Manager (Georgia Rann); Dancehouse CEO/Artistic Director (Joshua Wright), or Dancehouse Chair (Shelley Lasica).